Around the Region (2/25/17)

 Where: Famiglia Bistro, 2501 McHenry Ave.

 Info: The Modesto Kiwanis invites the public to its lunch meeting.
-There will be a special guest speaker and discussion of past and future club activities.
-Seats are limited and reservations are required.
 Lunch is $15.
 For more information or to reserve a seat, contact President Anthony Butera at 209-985-3473 or anthony.btr@gmail.com.

 SALIDA